Jacobzwj/telegeo/README.md

 # telegeo

-This is a python package for scraping Telegram data:iphone: based on geolocation:earth_asia:.
+This is a python package for scraping Telegram:iphone: based on geolocation:earth_asia:.

 [:loudspeaker:Check this package on PyPI](https://pypi.org/project/telegeo/)